sdellis/soupcon.salon/events/get-baked-cannabis-baking-tutorial-6.md

 ---
 title: "Get Baked Tutorial: Lube and Suppositories"
 performer: Baked by the River
-abstract: Join us each Thursday at 7pm for our Get Baked Cannabis Baking Tutorials!
-We’ll be covering all the basics you’ll need to know to make and enjoy your own cannabis infused edibles.
-Events are BYOB (Bring Your Own Bud) for anyone who would like to bake along.
+abstract: Join this Thursday at 7pm for our last Get Baked Cannabis Baking Tutorials this summer!
+We’ll be covering all the basics you’ll need to know to make and enjoy your own cannabis infused coconut oil, cannabis lube and cannabis suppositories!
 image: /uploads/img_20201022_195525.jpg
 author: Jesse Marie
 date: 2021-07-29T23:00:38.307Z